-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Individual feedback will be given by markers (CSCM10 lecturers, supervisors and second markers) using marking pro-forma.
+Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Individual feedback will be given by markers (CSCM10 lecturers, supervisors and second markers) using marking pro-forma.
 The comments and marks of the detailed specification document will be discussed by the project supervisor at individual meetings.

-Failure Redemption: Failure to be redeemed by submitting document addressing unsatisfactory aspects of initial submission(s).
+Failure Redemption: Failure to be redeemed by submitting a document addressing unsatisfactory aspects of initial submission(s) in the form of a project specification report or a project reflection report.